 A variety of power devices are available to designers, each with specific advantages and limitations.
 For inverters, typically an IGBT combined with a p-i-n diode is used to obtain high current density.
 Recent developments in high-voltage MOSFETs support other alternatives.
 For example, a MOSFET can be paralleled with an IGBT to reduce losses at low currents, while the IGBT carries the load at high currents.
 The current work evaluates conduction losses in this configuration, showing applicability to generic inverters.

-J. W. Kimball and P. L. Chapman, "Evaluating Conduction Loss of a Parallel IGBT-MOSFET Combination," Conference Record of the 2004 IEEE Industry Applications Conference, 2004 39th IAS Annual Meeting, Institute of Electrical and Electronics Engineers (IEEE), Oct 2004.
+J. W. Kimball and P. L. Chapman, "Evaluating Conduction Loss of a Parallel IGBT-MOSFET Combination," Proceedings of the IEEE Industry Applications Conference/39th IAS Annual Meeting (2004, Seattle, WA), vol. 2, pp. 1233 - 1237, Institute of Electrical and Electronics Engineers (IEEE), Oct 2004.

 Electrical and Computer Engineering